 Many people feel they can go into labor with no preparation and have the birth they desire – this unfortunately is not true.
 There are many options when it comes to childbirth, each with its own risks and benefits.
 I encourage you to look into all of your options with an open mind.

-Here are just a few of the questions that will be answered in my class:
+Here are just a few of the questions that will be answered in an informative class:

 What tests will be performed during my pregnancy and what are the risks/benefits?